 Grace looked up at Soldier's Peak and steeled herself for what was to come.
 Despite the many surprises Ferelden had thrown at her; she knew the place was infested with demons, she could feel their dense, cold energy clinging to the building like a giant web.
 Her thoughts took her back to the days after the battle of Denerim leading up to the Coronation of Fergus Cousland and the reason they were here.

-Grace closed the door and stared at the still form of her father.
-So many of the Warden's had died.
-She still heard Stephano's screams as he had been caught in the flames.
+So many of the Warden's had died, she still heard Stephano's screams as he had been caught in the flames.
 Dear; sweet Liam had also perished, his body almost too crushed and broken to identify.
-Tears slipped down her cheeks.
-Farin, Cameron and Treymour had also met their deaths on the top of that tower.
-Loghain; Garrett; Michael, Lynais and Loren had been so gravely injured Grace feared they too would die, but they were slowly recovering.
+Farin, Cameron and Treymour had also met their deaths on the top of Fort Drakon.
+Of those who survived Loghain; Garrett; Michael, Lynais and Loren had been so gravely injured it was feared they too would die, but they were slowly recovering.
 Gavarth had lost an eye, but he jokingly said this added to the effect of the scar and made him more dashing.
-Danforth was lying as still as her father; his injuries so severe they wondered how he was still alive, yet he clung on.
+Danforth remained unconscious; his injuries so severe it seemed impossible that he was still alive, yet he clung on.

 Grace sank back against the wall feeling a weariness move over her.
-For a moment she allowed herself to drift; feeling the power of the old Gods, their ache of the Makers departure and his betrayal.
+For a moment she allowed herself to drift; astonished to feel the power of the old Gods, their ache of the Makers departure and his betrayal.
 She felt the presence of the two remaining in slumber and the shifting vibrations of her mother.
 She felt Alistair; Anders and Zevran aching at their strength, resilience and beautiful souls.
 They were her heart and as she pulled the magic back to herself, she felt their love wrap around her like a shield.

 Grace glanced down at the softly cooing child in her arms.
-Travelling was dangerous, but obviously Alistair would not be parted from his daughter.
+Travelling was dangerous, but Alistair had no intention of being parted from his daughter.
 They had hired a delightful young woman by the name of Merrin as a wet nurse in Denerim and she had been happy to travel with them.
 She had family in Amaranthine, so once her services were no longer required it would be convenient for her to get to them.

 Alistair smiled seeing the conflict on her face.
-"Don't worry Grace, Aurora will be perfectly safe."
+"Grace there is no need to worry, Aurora will be perfectly safe."

 "Don't you think that it's a little dangerous for her to be travelling with us?"

 So here they were, having navigated through what seemed to be miles of tunnel to arrive at the Peak.
-It was freezing, snow covered the ground in a thick blanket and for once Grace was not fascinated by it.
+It was freezing; snow covered the ground in a thick blanket, their breath forming columns as it left their lips.

 "You'd think there would have been an easier way to get here."
-She murmured as they climbed up the snow covered steps to the main gate.
+Anders murmured as they climbed up the snow covered steps to the main gate.

 "It's very defensible."
 Duncan countered.

 "Or a good place to get trapped in."
-She muttered back.
+Grace muttered.

 "Demons."
 She said softly.
 "Lots of demons."